db-migrate/english-docs/Developers/contributing.md

 ### Promisify everything

-The functionality description of db-migrate
+The functionality description of db-migrate describes that every function of db-migrate which is async should be a promise, but if part of a driver, because of backwards compatibility, also should accept a callback function as last parameter.

+The used promise library must be bluebird.

 ## Creating your own driver